Supply chain operations reference: Process modeling

 By describing supply chains using process modeling building blocks, the model can be used to describe supply chains that are very simple or very complex using a common set of definitions.
 As a result, disparate industries can be linked to describe the depth and breadth of virtually any supply chain.

-SCOR is based on six distinct management processes: Plan, Source, Make, Deliver, Return, and Enable.
+SCOR model 12.0 was based on six distinct management processes: Plan, Source, Make, Deliver, Return, and Enable.